Vinayakam19/Vinayakam19/README.md

 ## 🚀 About Me
 👨‍🎓 I am Vinayaka, currently pursuing Masters in Data Science at Deakin University, Melbourne, Australia.

-:office: Worked as a Software Enigneer at Tata consultancy Services, Bangalore.
+:office: Worked as a Software Enigneer at Tata consultancy Services, Bangalore, India.

 :man_student: I Completed my Bachelors in Information Science and Engineering from Sri Jayachamarajendra College of Engineering, Mysore, India